 Our operations and properties are subject to laws and regulations relating to environmental protection, including those governing air emissions, water discharges and waste management, and workplace health and safety.
 In addition, certain of our products are regulated by the U.S. Environmental Protection Agency and comparable state regulatory agencies.
-For a discussion of the environmental laws and regulations that our operations, products and services are subject to and other environmental contingencies, please refer to Note 15 to our audited consolidated financial statements included in this Annual Report as well as the discussion above relating to dental amalgam.
+For a discussion of the environmental laws and regulations that our operations, products and services are subject to and other environmental contingencies, please refer to Note 15 to our Consolidated Financial Statements included in this Annual Report.
 For a discussion of risks related to compliance with environmental and health and safety laws and risks related to past or future releases of, or exposures to, hazardous substances, please refer to "Item 1A.
 Risk Factors-Risks Related to Laws and Regulations."